 GMO stands for Genetically Modified Organism – it is the result of a laboratory process where genes from the DNA of one plant or animal are extracted and inserted into the genes of an unrelated organism.
 Sounds natural and organic right?
 These foreign genes may come from bacteria, viruses, insects, animals or even humans – lovely.
 Although traditional crossbreeding has been done by farmers for centuries, GMO foods have only been around since the early 90’s – and were approved with virtually NO testing!
 In the bigger picture of things 20 years isn’t such a long time, so we’re only beginning to see the unpredicted effects of GMO foods now affect our health – and GMO foods are still found in EVERY food supply.
 So far, GMO’s are known to destroy intestinal flora, cause auto-immune diseases, food allergies, bloating, obesity, infertility, birth defects, liver atrophy, altered sperm cells.
 GMO foods also block the natural lymphoma defense systems in the body, increasing the risks of all types of cancer.
 The list goes on!

 Now that you know what a GMO IS and its affects, how can we avoid buying GMO foods?
 Well, the easiest way is to buy food labeled 100% organic – in the US and Canada 100% organic food cannot be GMO.
 That being said, simply seeing “organic” on a package does not mean its not GMO free.
-Legally, manufacturers can label something “organic” with it containing up to 30% GMO’s.
+Legally, manufacturers can label something “made with organic ingredients, organic” when it contains up to 30% GMO’s.
 Marketers trying to trick you – surprise surprise.
 And yes, there are scam labels out there too!
-Look for products specifically labeled and certified non-GMO or GMO-free – Like these!
-QAI, Oregon Tilth, and CCOF.
+Look for products specifically labeled and certified non-GMO or GMO-free.

 Learn which foods are most often genetically modified: